The second baseman who participated in one of the happiest periods in Cardinals history parted with the franchise in a most unhappy manner.

 Only three players _ Frankie Frisch, Julian Javier and Tommy Herr _ have been the everyday second basemen on at least three Cardinals pennant winners.
 Javier started for the National League championship clubs of 1964, ’67 and ’68.

-But in 1972, during spring training at St. Petersburg, Fla., Javier, 35, no longer was prominent in the Cardinals’ plans.
+In 1972, during spring training at St. Petersburg, Fla., Javier, 35, no longer was prominent in the Cardinals’ plans.
 Ted Sizemore had taken over as St. Louis’ second baseman the year before.
 Ed Crosby, 22, was seen as a capable backup.

 On March 24, 1972, the Cardinals traded Javier to the Reds for pitcher Tony Cloninger.